Koh Tachai Island

 - Location: Kamala, Kathu, Phuket 83120, Thailand

 The Similan Islands are among Southeast Asia's largest dive sites, with . over 200 species of hard corals, colourful tropical fish, and even sea turtles and sharks.
 Located just 84 km northwest of Phuket, this archipelago is also a popular stop for yachts and tour boats.
 While Similan is world-famous for diving, snorkelling is a fine experience Read More...

 - Opening Hours: Daily from 15 October to 15 May (dates may vary)

-The Phi Phi Islands are an outstanding snorkel destination, with an incredible variety of tropical fish and bright coral.
-Join a day tour or arrange a private boat charter – trips run every day, year round.
-Closer to Phuket are the Coral, Racha, and Khai Nok islands, each featuring clear waters and abundant marine life just offshore.
-A bit further away are the spectacular Similan Islands.
-The Similans are world-famous for diving but snorkelling in this pristine marine wonderland is a fine experience too.
+The Phi Phi Islands are an outstanding snorkelling destination, with an incredible variety of tropical fish and bright coral.
+Join a day tour or arrange a private boat charter – trips usually run year-round.
+Closer to Phuket are the Coral, Racha, and Khai Nok islands, each offering clear waters and abundant marine life just offshore.

-If you do go on a snorkeling excursion, make sure to use the services of an operator with good safety standards.
-Also, be advised that many of the cut-rate tours take people to the most crowded bays at peak periods – not so enjoyable when all you see in the water are other snorkellers!
-Chartering a boat is a great way to avoid the crowds.
+If you join a snorkelling excursion, make sure to use the services of an operator with good safety standards.
+Many of the cut-rate tours take people to the most crowded bays at peak periods – not so enjoyable when all you see in the water are other snorkellers.
+Chartering a boat is an excellent way to avoid the crowds.